-Trustee

-Registered with SEBI and not related to the sponsor or investment manager

-Α. Key aspects 2.
-Key investment Asset-related conditions conditions At least 80% of the value of a public InvIT to be invested in 'completed and revenue-generating' Infrastructure projects At least 80% of the value of privately placed InvITs (listed as well as unlisted) to be invested in 'eligible Infrastructure projects' A maximum of 20% of the total value of InvITs can be from: Under construction Infrastructure projects - directly or through an SPV (with an investment cap of 10% of the value of the InvIT) Listed or unlisted debt of the companies or body corporate in the Infrastructure sector (other than debt of Hold Co/SPV) Equity of listed companies in India generating at least 80% of their income from the Infrastructure sector Government securities, money market instruments, liquid mutual funds or cash equivalents Additional investment flexibility for privately placed InvITs (listed as well as unlisted) to invest more than 10% of the value of InvIT assets in under construction projects.
-However, all privately placed InvITs are to raise funds through private placement from institutional investors and body corporates.
-Additional common conditions Direct holding of Infrastructure projects in India or through a Hold Co/SPV but investment in PPP projects to be mandatorily made through a Hold Co/SPV Investment through a Hold Co or SPV to be subject to the following: Ultimate holding interest of an InvIT in SPVs to be at least 26% in case of investment through a Hold Co Other shareholders/partners do not restrict an InvIT.
-Hold Co/SPV from complying with the InvIT Regulations, and an agreement has been entered into with such other shareholders/partners to that effect.
-Such an agreement to also provide for a dispute resolution mechanism between the InvIT and the shareholders/partners Investment manager shall appoint majority of the board members of a

-- Hold Co and SPV - In every meeting of a Hold Co/SPV, the voting of the InvIT shall be exercised - Investment in other InvITs or lending not permitted (lending to Hold Co/ SPV permitted) - An InvIT is to hold the Infrastructure assets (directly or through a Hold Co/SPV) for at least three years - Co-investment permitted, subject to conditions

-3. Distribution policy

-- A minimum of 90% of the net distributable cash flows of an InvIT to be distributed to unitholders - Minimum net distributable cash flows to be distributed by a Hold Co to an InvIT: - 100% of cash flows received from SPVs - 90% of the balance - An SPV to distribute at least 90% of the net distributable cash flow to an InvIT/Hold Co (subject to the provisions of the Companies Act, 2013, or Limited Liability Partnership Act, 2008, as applicable)
+Α Key aspects Additional investment flexibility for privately placed InvITs (listed as well as unlisted) to invest more than 10% of the value of InvIT assets in under construction projects.
+However, all privately placed InvITs are to raise fur through private placement from institutional investors and body corporate Additional common conditions Direct holding of infrastructure projects in India or through a Hold Co/SPV but investment in PPP projects to be mandatorily made through a Hold Co/SPV Investment through a Hold Co or SPV to be subject to the following: Ultimate holding interest of an InvIT in SPVs to be at least 26% in case of investment through a Hold Co Other shareholders/partners do not restrict an InvIT, Hold Co/SPV from complying with the InvIT Regulations, and an agreement has been entered into with such other shareholders/partners to that effect.
+Such an agreement to also provide for a dispute resolution mechanism between the InvIT and the shareholders/partners Investment manager shall appoint majority of the board members of a Hold Co and SPV In every meeting of a Hold Co/SPV, the voting of the InvIT shall be exercised Investment in other InvITs or lending not permitted (lending to Hold Co/SPV permitted) An InvIT is to hold the infrastructure assets (directly or through a Hold Co/SPV) for at least three years Co-investment permitted, subject to conditions 3.
+Distribution policy A minimum of 90% of the net distributable cash flows of an InvIT to be distributed to unitholders Minimum net distributable cash flows to be distributed by a Hold Co to an InvIT: - 100% of cash flows received from SPVs - 90% of the balance An SPV to distribute at least 90% of the net distributable cash flow to an InvIT/Hold Co (subject to the provisions of the Companies Act, 2013, or Limited Liability Partnership Act, 2008, as applicable) An InvIT is to distribute at least 90% of the sale proceeds arising from sale of infrastructure asset or equity shares/interest in a Hold Co /SPV, unless reinvestment is proposed within a period of one year Distributions to be disbursed at least once every six months in the case of publicly offered InvITs and at least once every year for privately placed InvITs 4.
+Fundraising Minimum value of InvIT assets: INR5,000 million (~USD 65.78 million) through public offer of units Slabs for minimum offer size and public float (excluding investment by Sponsor and Manager or their associates): If post-issue capital is less than INR16,000 million (~USD 210.51 million): 25% of the post-issue capital or INR 2,500 million (~USD 32.89 million), whichever is higher